Driving excellence in healthcare and the life sciences

 The Rotman School is invested in attracting strong candidates.
 You will be automatically considered for entrance awards as soon as you apply for the Global Executive MBA for Healthcare and the Life Sciences.
 These awards are based on the overall strength of your application.

 Some of the things we look for during this assessment are leadership qualities demonstrated through professional and academic experiences.
 Candidates who are selected to receive an entrance award will be notified when they receive an offer of admission.

+Apply now to start fall 2020.
 The earlier you apply the better your chances of receiving a tuition discount.
 You will be automatically considered for tuition discounts, awards, and fellowships when you apply.

 Our personalized approach aims to streamline your application process, and ensure that the program is the right fit for your career and personal goals.
 All complete applications are presented to the Admissions Committee on a weekly basis.
 A member of our admissions team will get back to you as soon as a decision on your application is made.
 Apply early as space is limited.